-At Eye Doctors of Washington serving Washington, DC; Northern Virginia; and Bethesda, Maryland, LASIK surgeons Dr. Thomas E. Clinch and Dr. Paul C. Kang have extensive experience in ophthalmology.
+At Eye Doctors of Washington serving Washington, DC; Northern Virginia; and Bethesda, Maryland, LASIK surgeons Dr. Thomas E. Clinch, Dr. Paul C. Kang and Dr. Adam J. Gess have extensive experience in ophthalmology.

 Thomas E. Clinch, M.D.